 5. Run Effective Sales Management Meetings

-Bringing your sales and marketing team together on a regular basis to review sales progress is another key sales management discipline.
+Bringing your sales and marketing or sales operations teams together on a regular basis to review sales progress is another key sales management discipline.
 Without regular checks and balances led by the sales manager, delivery of the sales plan is likely to lose momentum and ultimately put your business at risk

 I strongly recommend separating your sales pipeline meeting from your sales forecast meeting and running each separately.
 This is because both are crucial and if they are merged, they tend to compromise each other not least because they require different people to attending each meeting